enspirit/seshat/README.md

 # Seshat

-:warning: This is a complete rewrite of Seshat in typescript.
+:warning: This is a complete rewrite of Seshat.
 If you're looking for the v1, [please head to the v1 branch](https://github.com/enspirit/seshat/tree/v1) :warning:

+See the [Breaking Changes](#breaking-changes) section for incompatibilities between v1 & v2.

 ---